fearlessdots/ptywrapper/README.md

 #### Persistence of Fields in the `Command` Struct

-After executing `command.RunInPTY()`, the fields that were available before running the command (`Entry`, `Args`, and `Discard`) remain accessible.
+After executing `command.RunInPTY()`, the fields that were available before running the command (`Entry`, `Args`, `Env`, and `Discard`) remain accessible.
 They retain the values that were set before the command was run.

-This means you can still access the original command (`Entry`), its arguments (`Args`), and the discard setting (`Discard`) even after the command has been executed.
+This means you can still access the original command (`Entry`), its arguments (`Args`), the environment variables (`Env`), and the discard setting (`Discard`) even after the command has been executed.
 These fields are not modified by the execution of the command.

 In addition to these, the fields that are populated after the command has been run (`Completed`, `Output`, and `ExitCode`) are also available.
-This allows you to access a comprehensive set of information about the command and its execution, including what the command was, what arguments it was run with, whether its output was discarded, whether it has completed, what output it produced, and what its exit code was.
+This allows you to access a comprehensive set of information about the command and its execution, including what the command was, what arguments it was run with, what environment variables it used, whether its output was discarded, whether it has completed, what output it produced, and what its exit code was.

 ## Inner Workings